Uniform Civil Code

 - Patriarchal mindset of Indian society poses a big challenge in implementation of UCC.

-- This can be reflected by the fact that, the Hindu code bill has been already in place from mid-1950s, yet the quantum of land actually inherited by Hindu women is only a fraction of the land they are entitled.
+- This is reflected in the fact that, though he Hindu code bill has been already in place from mid-1950s, the quantum of land actually inherited by Hindu women is only a fraction of the land they are entitled.

 - Plurality and diversity: